Christopher-Orellana/steam-reviews-sentiment-pyspark/README.md

 - Structured the dataset for downstream model training

 ## Next Steps

-- Train and evaluate predictive models using PySpark MLlib or other frameworks
-- Experiment with interactions and transformations of features to better model
+- Experiment with more interactions and transformations of features to better fit the data
 - Optimize pipelines for repeatability and deployment across cloud systems

 ## Author